 DENTAL SEALANTS FOR KIDS

-A dental sealant is a non-invasive protective coating a dentist can apply to a child’s chewing teeth – the molars and premolars.
-These are the teeth 4 out of 5 cavities form in children and are the most important to protect.
+A dental sealant is a non-invasive protective coating a pediatric dentist can apply to a child’s chewing teeth — the molars and premolars.
+These are the teeth in which 4 out of 5 cavities form in children, and are the most important to protect.

 Dental sealants act as a barrier to prevent germs and food from sticking in a tooth’s grooves and making cavities.

-This is a simple and quick process, and we can include it during a dental cleaning appointment if needed.
+This is a simple and quick process, and we can include it during a dental cleaning appointment if needed for all our High Point, NC area patients.

 We recommend dental sealants for children as soon as all their teeth have come in.
 Providing this protection early helps ensure a healthy mouth through some of the more cavity-prone years (6-14).